Imanbek-Mashrapov/User_Class_Methods-Task-/README.md

 # User Management System

 ## Overview
 #### This project is an object-oriented implementation of a user management system in Python.
 It includes three classes: User, UserService, and UserUtil, along with corresponding unit tests.
 The project demonstrates instance variables, class attributes/methods, and static methods.

 ## Features
-#### User management with attributes like user_id, name, surname, email, password, and birthday.
+#### User management with attributes: user_id, name, surname, email, password, and birthday.

 #### User Utility methods for user ID and password generation, email validation, and email formatting.